fedora-infra/bodhi/README.rst

 You can read Bodhi's documentation
-`online <https://bodhi.fedoraproject.org/docs>`_, or by installing it on your Fedora 26 or newer system and pointing your browser at ``/usr/share/doc/bodhi-docs/html/index.html``::
+`online <https://bodhi.fedoraproject.org/docs>`_, or by installing it on your Fedora system and pointing your browser at ``/usr/share/doc/bodhi-docs/html/index.html``::

     $ sudo dnf install bodhi-docs && firefox /usr/share/doc/bodhi-docs/html/index.html